jplindgren/terrariumjs/README.md

 This game is based on the ideas of game created long long time ago back in .net 1.0.
 You can check some original content here. https://github.com/terrariumapp/terrarium https://www.hanselman.com/blog/LearningOpportunityNETTerrariumIsBack.aspx

+You do not play the game!
+Tha game plays you!